Dune sunflower

 Propagation: Seed, cuttings

 Garden tips: Dune sunflower can tolerate salt and wind.
 Plant in full sun for best flowering.
-It is a prolific self-seeder, and has a tendency to spread quickly if not maintained.
-Periodic removal of spent plants is recommended.
+It is a prolific self-seeder and will spread quickly if not maintained.
 Depending on the variety, this plant may be spreading or upright.
 As a groundcover, it may sprawl several feet but generally is no more than 2 feet high.
 West coast dune sunflower can be taller.

-Caution: All subspecies are capable of hybridizing and should not be planted together.
-When using in a landscape or garden setting, it is recommended that the subspecies native to/appropriate for the region be used.
-Environmentally conscientious gardeners living along the coast should ask their nursery for the subspecies native to their locale.
+Caution: Subspecies can hybridize and should not be planted together.
+In landscape or garden settings, the subspecies native to/or appropriate for the region should be used.
+Environmentally conscientious gardeners should ask their nursery for the subspecies native to their locale.
 This will help preserve the distinct identities and ecological roles of these plants.